 What to know before you go

-Nestled in the scenic Pocono Mountains, Camelback Lodge is an eight-story, modern-designed mountain hotel with 453 guest suites, the largest accommodating 14 guests and including a full kitchen and conveniences of home.
-Rates start at $249 and depend on the season and include access to amenities and the Aquatopia Water Park; lift tickets to Camelback Mountain and resort fees are extra.
-Features of the lodge include Aquatopia Indoor Waterpark, Arcadia Adventures, multiple dining venues, a state-of-the-art fitness center, and 20,000 square feet of flexible conference, meeting, and special event space.
-During your stay, download Camelback Resort’s app, which gives day visitors and stay guests the opportunity to explore and pre-book accommodations, plan their on-site adventure itineraries, make dining reservations (sit-down, outdoor, and to-go), arrange for equipment rentals, procure adventure tickets and engage with the property.
+Nestled in the scenic Pocono Mountains, Camelback Lodge is an eight-story, modern-designed mountain hotel with 453 guest suites, the largest accommodating 14 guests and including a full kitchen and the conveniences of home.
+Rates start at $177 and vary by season and include access to amenities and the Aquatopia Water Park; lift tickets to Camelback Mountain and resort fees are extra.
+Features of the lodge include Aquatopia Indoor Waterpark, Arcadia Adventures, multiple dining venues, and a state-of-the-art fitness center.
+During your stay, download Camelback Resort’s app, which gives day visitors and stay guests the opportunity to explore, pre-book accommodations, plan on-site adventure itineraries, make dining reservations (sit-down, outdoor, and to-go), arrange equipment rentals, purchase adventure tickets, and engage with the property.

 Camelback Lodge